b3nk4n/wpi.imgd.planetary-defense/README-proj3Alpha.txt

 			- 3 Enemy Types and a Enemy Spawner
 			- 5 Towers (purchased with # keys)
 			- Map and Cursor (arrow keys to move)
-			- Volts (like population in age of empires, need solar panels to increase)
+			- Volts (need solar panels to increase)
 			- Money (gained by killing enemies)
 			- Game Over Screen
 	- Quit